GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

 ## 9. Calculate the genotype concordance using vcf-compare (from VCFtools)

-In this tutorial, I am gonna show you two parameters: genotype concordance and allelic/dosage R-square.
+In this tutorial, I am going show you two parameters: genotype concordance and allelic/dosage R-square.

-To compare two vcfs and have an idea of genotype concordance, there is a sub-function from vcftools: vcf-compare. so just pop in vcf-compare VCF1 VCF2 > output.
+To compare two vcfs and have an idea of genotype concordance, there is a sub-function from vcftools: vcf-compare. so just pop in `vcf-compare VCF1 VCF2 > output`.
 You will have an output file.

-In the previous session, we have four imputation output using both Beagle 5 and minimac3 to impute to filtered and unfiltered sequence reference.
+In the previous session, we have four imputation outputs using both Beagle 5 and minimac3, to impute to filtered and unfiltered sequence reference.
 So four concordance file will be generated as below:

 !!! terminal "code"